w3c/vc-data-model/VCDMExplainer.md

   certified, or to revoke certification as needed.
 The information in the repository can be verified as physicians apply for positions, or by patients as they seek information about the doctors they are considering.
-This can be done as a ZKP of set membership.
+This can be done as a zero-knowledge proof of set membership.
 * A loan applicant presents proof of sufficient income, derived from a credential issued by her employer.
 This can be done without revealing her exact income by using a zero-knowledge predicate proof.